-(g) Alternative premium funding target.
+- (g) Alternative premium funding target.
 A plan's alternative premium funding target is the vested portion of the plan's funding target under ERISA section 303(d)(1) that is used to determine the plan's minimum contribution under ERISA section 303 for the premium payment year, that is, the amount that would be determined under ERISA section 303(d)(1) if only vested benefits were taken into account.
-A plan may elect to compute unfunded vested benefits using the alternative premium funding target instead of the standard premium funding target described in §4006.4(b)(2), and may revoke such an election, in accordance with the provisions of this paragraph (g).
-A plan must compute its unfunded vested benefits using the alternative premium funding target instead of the standard premium funding target described in §4006.4(b)(2) if an election under this paragraph (g) to use the alternative premium funding target is in effect for the premium payment year.

-(1) An election under this paragraph (g) to use the alternative premium funding target for a plan must specify the first plan year to which it applies and must be filed by the plan's variablerate premium due date for that plan year.
+A plan may elect to compute unfunded vested benefits using the alternative premium funding target instead of the standard premium funding target described in § 4006.4(b)(2), and may revoke such an election, in accordance with the provisions of this paragraph (g).
+A plan must compute its unfunded vested benefits using the alternative premium funding target instead of the standard premium funding target described in § 4006.4(b)(2) if an election under this paragraph (g) to use the alternative premium funding target is in effect for the premium payment year. - (1) An election under this paragraph (g) to use the alternative premium funding target must specify the first plan year to which it applies and must be filed before the end of that plan year.
 The first plan year to which the election applies must begin at least five years after the first plan year to which a revocation of a prior election applied.
-The election will be effective-

-(i) For the plan year for which made and for all plan years that begin less than five years thereafter, and
+The election will be effective- - (i) For the plan year for which made and for all plan years that begin less than five years thereafter, and of the election applies.

-(ii) For all succeeding plan years until the first plan year to which a revocation of the election applies.
+(ii) For all succeeding plan years until the first plan year to which a revocation

-(2) A revocation of an election under this paragraph (g) to use the alternative premium funding target for a plan must specify the first plan year to which it applies and must be filed by the plan's variable-rate premium due date for that plan year.
+(2) A revocation of an election under this paragraph (g) to use the alternative premium funding target must specify the first plan year to which it applies and must be filed before the end of that plan year.
 The first plan year to which the revocation applies must begin at least five years after the first plan year to which the election applied.